Adigo10/Crowdstrike-DataScience-Hack/README.md

 # Crowdstrike-DataScience-Hack

 #Round-1
-It was an online mcq based individual screening round.
+It was an online MCQ based individual screening round.

 #Round-2
 Dataset was provided which consists of defined path between source and destination.